Bangladesh court orders arrest warrant for ex-leader Sheikh Hasina

 Dhaka has revoked her diplomatic passport, and the countries have a bilateral extradition treaty which would permit her to return to face criminal trial.

-A clause in the treaty, however, says extradition might be refused if the offence is of a "political character".
+Among those in court were family members of Sajib Sarkar, a medic killed in July during the protests against Hasina.

+"We want the government to take the initiative to bring back the former prime minister as soon as possible and hold her accountable," his sister, Sumaiya Sarkar, told AFP.
+"We are looking forward to a fair trial."

-Hasina's government created the deeply contentious ICT in 2010 to probe atrocities during the 1971 independence war from Pakistan.
+The ICT is a deeply contentious war crimes court Hasina's government set up in 2010 to probe atrocities during the 1971 independence war from Pakistan.

 The United Nations and rights groups criticised its procedural shortcomings, and it became widely seen as a means for Hasina to eliminate political opponents.